Table of Contents

 For my family hiking has been of tremendous value to us.
 We have made beautiful memories over the years.
 At times yes, there have been challenges, especially when the children were younger and the track may have been testing and difficult.
 One thing is for sure, at the end of these hikes, we all feel a sense of accomplishment, a satisfaction that few other activities would equal, that sense of being together, of encouraging each other to achieve our shared goal of getting to the top of that mountain!.

-Hiking as a family is quality time together.
+Family Hiking is quality time together.

-For us, spending time together without phones, iPad’s and the internet, has given us the gift of not only being in each other’s presence, but of quiet moments of conversation that we would never have had if we hadn’t pushed ourselves up the hills to try something different.
+For us, spending time together without phones, iPad’s and the internet, has given us the gift of not only being in each other’s presence but of quiet moments of conversation that we would never have had if we hadn’t pushed ourselves up the hills to try something different.

 My advice to those who look past the mountains and hills close to where they live, try them out, go for it!
 With a little bit of research, you could be at the top of that mountain that you have been looking at for years.
 You could be there with your family, enjoying the scenery and the challenge, doing something together, making your memories!.
 I have a few tips for the novice hiker who wants to get up into those hills!